 - Good support community online

-- May not include enough carbs for those with Adrenal problems
+- May not include enough carbs for those with Adrenal problems and thyroid problems

 - Some people can have problems maintaining body weight due to lower amount of carbs